Sri Lanka Gambling Regulation

 Online Gambling in Sri Lanka

-Gambling still remains a rather unregulated market in Sri Lanka and this fully applies to online gambling as well.
-Since internet integration is not well developed in the country, the limited access to the internet makes online gambling less popular in the country.
-That said, many of those who have access to the internet resort to wagering real money on foreign casino and betting sites.
+Gambling remains largely unregulated in Sri Lanka, and this fully applies to online gambling as well.
+Because internet infrastructure is underdeveloped, limited access to the internet makes online gambling less popular.
+That said, many of those who do have access to the internet resort to wagering real money on foreign casino and betting sites.

-Due to the lack of regulation and local authorities to oversee online gambling, Sri Lankans do not have to worry about legal actions when they gamble online.
-Since there is no way for operators to apply for a license to operate on the Sri Lankan market, local players will need to opt for placing bets on foreign websites.
+Due to the lack of regulation and local authorities to oversee online gambling, Sri Lankans do not have to worry about legal action when they gamble online.
+Since there is no way for operators to apply for a license to operate in the Sri Lankan market, local players must place bets on foreign websites.
 While this type of gambling is unregulated, there are no cases of Sri Lankans being prosecuted for wagering online.
-What is more, the government does not take any particular measures to block such websites, giving casino fans the opportunity to join various online casinos.
+Moreover, the government does not take any particular measures to block such websites, giving casino fans the opportunity to join various online casinos.

 One thing that should be stressed is that since online gambling is not regulated in Sri Lanka, players may often be put at risk while placing bets online.
-The government will not be able to protect any individuals who have been victims of fraudulent activities while gambling on offshore websites.
-This is why Sri Lankans are advised to be very careful when choosing the websites to play on.
+The government cannot protect individuals who become victims of fraudulent activities while gambling on offshore websites.
+This is why Sri Lankans are advised to be very careful when choosing the websites they play on.

 Closing Thoughts

-Conclusion Currently, gambling in Sri Lanka is mainly unregulated, with no laws establishing the legal framework for regulating this industry.
-There are a few land-based casinos and betting shops that can be found in the country but they have been operating predominantly thanks to legal loopholes in the current laws.
+Conclusion Currently, gambling in Sri Lanka is mainly unregulated, with no laws establishing a legal framework for the industry.
+There are a few land-based casinos and betting shops in the country, but they operate predominantly thanks to legal loopholes in the current laws.

-Following the end of the civil war period in Sri Lanka, there was an attempt for gambling to become a fully regulated industry.
+Following the end of the civil war in Sri Lanka, there was an attempt to make gambling a fully regulated industry.
 A bill passed in 2010 aimed to develop the land-based casino sector in Sri Lanka, with three casinos receiving the green light to open in the country.

-Unfortunately, a change in the country’s presidential ruling introduced several amendments to the law, canceling the three casino licenses and the projects that have been supported by the administration of the former president.
-With a new president in charge, taxes on gambling have been raised and the government announced that it will not issue any new licenses to casino operators.
+Unfortunately, a change in the country’s presidential rule introduced several amendments to the law, canceling the three casino licenses and the projects that had been supported by the former president’s administration.
+With a new president in charge, taxes on gambling were raised, and the government announced that it would not issue any new licenses to casino operators.

 Online gambling in Sri Lanka is just as unregulated as its land-based form.
-Due to the limited internet access, online gambling is not that widespread among Sri Lankans.
-Despite that, most of those who can enjoy access to the internet, enjoy online gambling without having to worry about any consequences of participating in virtual gambling.
-With no regulations and no preventative measures taken to protect players, Sri Lankas can freely gamble online but cannot ask for any legal help in case of being victims of fraudulent activities related to online gambling.
+Because of limited internet access, online gambling is not widespread among Sri Lankans.
+Nevertheless, most of those who can access the internet enjoy online gambling without worrying about any legal consequences.
+With no regulations and no preventive measures taken to protect players, Sri Lankans can freely gamble online but cannot ask for any legal help if they become victims of fraudulent activities related to online gambling.

-While Sri Lanka can benefit from properly regulating its gambling sector, at the moment, there are no signs of the government introducing new laws.
+While Sri Lanka could benefit from properly regulating its gambling sector, at the moment there are no signs that the government will introduce new laws.